 (2) Safe sex: “Local and national services for the prevention, diagnosis, treatment, and care of STIs.”
 Suggested measures include immunization for particular STIs, as well the promotion and availability of condom use.

 (3) STI treatment: Regular testing and increased access to services, ideally “every three months if having condomless sex with new or casual partners.”

 Evidently, however, given the high rate of STIs, (3) is too late; (2) is too little; and (1) remains highly confused — which is to say that (1) is part of the problem.
 Of course, recommendations are just that.
-But an investigation into England’s evolving sex education over the past 20 years demonstrates a continual failure to adequately address the moral issue: the lost meaning and purpose of sex.
+But an investigation into England’s evolving sex education over the past 20 years demonstrates a continual failure to adequately address the moral issue.

 Consider the Sex and Relationship Education Guidance document from 2000, which states that “schools should set sex education within a broader base of self-esteem and responsibility for the consequences of one’s actions.”
 Implying — or at least acknowledging — the moral seriousness of sex for individuals, and for society.
 So far, so good.

 But under the full sway of John Dewey’s child-centered pragmatism, educators are not starting from a clear set of principles but rather taking their cues from the class.
 In this case, they attempt to respond to the “young people” who need “to feel that sex and relationship education is relevant to them and sensitive to their needs.”

 Just one problem — progressive pedagogies don’t work.